Rhys Carter: Coaching career

 Carter was hoping for a back-up point guard spot with Melbourne United for the 2018–19 season, but when that didn't eventuate the team offered him a role as both team manager and shadow coach.
 For the 2019–20 season, he was promoted to head coach of the club's academy program and as a development coach for the NBL side.
 He was promoted to assistant coach for the 2020–21 season.
 He continued on with United as an assistant coach in the 2021–22 season.
 He joined the Sandringham Sabres men's team as an assistant coach for the 2022 NBL1 South season.
 He continued with United in 2022–23 and then returned to Sandringham as an assistant in 2023.
 He continued with United in 2023–24.
 He spent a third season with Sandringham in 2024.

 In 2025, Carter served as an assistant coach for the Australian Crocs during their gold medal-winning U16 Asia Cup campaign.
 He returned to United as an assistant coach for the 2025–26 season.
+On 12 February 2026, Carter served as acting head coach for Melbourne United against the Cairns Taipans in the absence of Dean Vickerman.
+He led the team for a second time on 15 February against the Illawarra Hawks.

+Carter served as assistant coach of the Australia men's national under-17 basketball team at the 2026 FIBA Under-17 Basketball World Cup.